ShreeRaghava/WhatsApp-Chat-bot/README.md

-# Opal + Google Cloud Functions — Order Tracking (Demo / Portfolio)
+# Opal + Google Cloud Functions — Order Tracking

-This repository is a **showcase / demo** implementation of a WhatsApp Order Tracking automation using:
+This repository is an implementation of a WhatsApp Order Tracking automation using:

 - **Google Opal** (visual orchestrator) — flow JSON included as `opal_flow.json` (placeholder values).
 - **Google Cloud Function** (`index.js`) — Node.js implementation of `getOrderStatus`.
 - **GitHub Actions** workflow (`.github/workflows/deploy.yml`) — deploy to Google Cloud Functions (uses repository secrets).
 - **Local test harness** (`test/local_test.js`) — to run against a local functions emulator.

-> IMPORTANT: This repository is for demonstration and portfolio purposes. **Do not commit real secrets**.
-Replace `{{...}}` placeholders with real values only when deploying to a real environment.
-For portfolio, keep placeholder values.
+> IMPORTANT: This repository is for demonstration purposes. **Do not commit real secrets**.
+Replace `{{...}}` placeholders with real values only when deploying to a real environment, and keep placeholder values.

 ## Files
 - `index.js` — Cloud Function code (Node.js)